Beloved1310/blogpostbApi/README.md

 - Documentation
 - Testig
 - Deployment
+- Tools Used
 - Built-With
 - Acknowledgement

 # Installation

-- Clone the Api to your Desktop
+- Clone the api to your Desktop from github.
 - Run 'npm install' to run all dependecies

 # Documentation

 The Project is well documented on Postman.
-The Publication link is "https://documenter.getpostman.com/view/15034996/UUxtDqDD"
+The Publication link is [blog post documentation on postman link](https://documenter.getpostman.com/view/15034996/UUxtDqDD)

 # Testing